-Trump’s New Chief of Staff, John Kelly, Is Making Overtures to Democrats
+Trump’s New Chief John Kelly Reaches Out to Top Dems to Save White House’s Agenda

 “Tax reform is gonna be a heavy lift,” a senior White House official told The Daily Beast.
 “No reason to write off/alienate [Democrats] any more than we already have.”

 A spokeswoman for House Minority Leader Nancy Pelosi (D-CA) told The Daily Beast that Kelly reached out her over the weekend with the two holding a phone conversation on Sunday.
-A spokesman for Senate Minority Leader Chuck Schumer (D-N.Y.) confirmed that Kelly reached out to him as well.
+A spokesman for Senate Minority Leader Chuck Schumer (D-NY) confirmed that Kelly reached out to him as well.

 Though calls to opposition leaders are the sort of traditional niceties any incoming chief of staff would perform, in Kelly’s case they underscore a larger effort to put the White House on firmer political footing.